 The past year has been a tumultuous one for me in attending the cinema.
-My cinema-viewing experience became frequently more interrupted with inconsiderate viewers young and old alike.
-I found myself often avoiding screenings of movies that have just been released, and I started planning my cinema outings to coincide with times where I knew the cinema would be mostly empty.
+My cinema-viewing experience became frequently more interrupted by inconsiderate viewers young and old alike.
+I found myself often avoiding screenings of movies that have just been released, and I started planning my cinema outings to coincide with times when I knew the cinema would be mostly empty.

 However, this past weekend I emerged from the shadows to attend two separate film screenings over two consecutive days.
 It did not end well.